Paccore-Prototypes/surveyTree/README.md

   surveyResult: (healthScore, answersMap) {
   },
 )
 ```
+treeModel: model!: This is likely represents the model or data structure that defines the structure and content of the survey.
+The model! notation suggests that the model variable is expected to be non-null.
+tileListColor: Colors.blueGrey.shade200: This parameter sets the color for the tiles or elements within the survey interface.
+showScoreWidget likely controls whether a widget displaying the survey score is shown.
+When set to true, it indicates that the survey should display a widget showing the survey score.
+surveyResult: (healthScore, answersMap) {}: This parameter is a callback function that is called when the survey is completed.
+healthScore: This is likely represents the calculated health score or result of the survey.
+answersMap: This is likely a map or data structure containing the user's answers to the survey questions.

 # 🍏vs🤖 : Comparison of Flutter infosurvey, [infosurvey on Android](https://github.com/quickbirdstudios/SurveyKit) to [ResearchKit on iOS](https://researchkit.org/docs/docs/Survey/CreatingSurveys.html)
 This is an overview of which features [iOS ResearchKit Surveys](https://researchkit.org/docs/docs/Survey/CreatingSurveys.html) provides and which ones are already supported by [SurveyKit on Android](https://github.com/quickbirdstudios/SurveyKit).